data-lessons/dh-openrefine/_episodes/02-importing-data-petitiondata.md

 * Make sure 'Store blank cells as nulls'
 * Ensure the first row is used to create the column headings

-Note that you can specify the number of rows to load, and gives you the ability to discard any number of inital rows.
+Note that you can specify the number of rows to load, and gives you the ability to discard any number of initial rows.

 Once you are happy click 'Create Project >>'